Sulphur Springs (Tampa)

 Sulphur Springs is a neighborhood and district located within the city limits of Tampa, Florida.
-As of the 2000 census, the neighborhood had a population of 6,308.
+At the time of the 2010 census, there were 5,727 residents, down somewhat from the 2000 census count of 6,308.
 In the late 19th century the mineral springs were a draw.
-In the 1940s the area was a major tourist attraction and home to a 40-foot water slide and gator farm.
-It is home to Sulphur Springs History and Heritage Museum.
+In the 1940s, the area was a major tourist attraction, featuring a 40-foot water slide and gator farm.
+Today, one of the primary draws to the area is Busch Gardens Tampa, a world-famous animal theme park and amusement park, located only 2.8 miles from Sulphur Springs.
+It is also the location of the Sulphur Springs History and Heritage Museum.
+Other nearby attractions and institutions include Adventure Island (water park), The Florida Aquarium, the Museum of Science & Industry and the Universities of South Florida (USF) and Tampa (UT).

 Description

-The neighborhood is well known for the Sulphur Springs Water Tower, built in 1927.
+The area is well-known for the Sulphur Springs Water Tower, built in 1927.
 The community was annexed into Tampa in 1953.
-The neighborhood was once known for being a mineral springs tourist attraction for the middle and working classes.
+The neighborhood was once known for being a mineral springs-tourist attraction, primarily a draw for the middle- and working-classes.

-A well-known landmark was the Sulphur Springs Hotel and Arcade, considered to be the first indoor shopping venue in the state of Florida.
-It was located at the intersection of Nebraska Avenue and Bird Street on the southwest corner encompassing an entire city block.
-Constructed from 1926 to 1927, the hotel was situated near the Hillsborough River and represents an excellent example of a resort recreation facility of early 20th century.
-The most distinguishing feature of the hotel was its first and second floor front arcade in classical style.
-Josiah T. Richardson was the original owner of the property.
+Another widely-known landmark was the Sulphur Springs Hotel and Arcade (originally owned by Josiah T. Richardson), considered to be the first indoor shopping center in the state of Florida.
+It was situated near the Hillsborough River, at the intersection of Nebraska Avenue and Bird Street (on the southwest corner).
+Constructed from 1926 to 1927, the hotel-shopping center took up an entire city block.
+It represented an excellent example of the resort-style recreation facilities which became popular around the early 20th century.
+The most distinguishing feature of the hotel was its first and second floor front arcade in the classical style.

-In 1951 a drive-in theatre opened next to the Sulphur Springs Water Tower.
-The Tower Theatre was a popular drive-in that operated for nearly forty years and became another well-known Tampa landmark on property facing the Hillsborough River between Florida and Nebraska Avenue.
-The neon sign for the drive-in became another Tampa landmark and featured a “neon tower” that was designed after its nearby namesake.
+In 1951, a drive-in theater opened next to the Sulphur Springs Water Tower.
+The Tower Theatre, as it was called, was a popular drive-in that operated for nearly 40 years.
+The theater, with its visible neon signage, became yet another well-known Tampa landmark featuring a location facing the Hillsborough River (between Florida and Nebraska Avenue).
+The "neon tower" was designed after its nearby namesake.